jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 Run the build script again.
 Now you should only see color combinations with a contrast value of 3 or above.

 At this point, feel free to edit the styles of the rendered template and explore different ways of showing this information.
-You can also swap `basscss.css` out for another framework or stylesheet to see how it looks.
+You can also swap `basscss.css` out for another framework or stylesheet to test things out.

-## Expanding on This Idea
+## Expanding Upon This Idea

-Using PostCSS, other facets of the stylesheet can be presented along with the color values, such as the selectors used for each color or the number of times each color is used in a stylesheet.
+In addition to displaying raw color values and contrast ratios, other aspects of color can be extracted from a stylesheet, such as the selectors used for each color or the number of times each color is used in a stylesheet.
 You could also show colors sorted by similarity to help expose inconsistencies and opportunities to normalize the design.